FastPaySDK/FastPayFlutterLibrary/README.md

 ## FastPay Developers Arena

 Accept payments with FastPay's APIs.
 Our simple and easy-to-integrate APIs allow for less effort in processing payments.
-This is not an official support channel, but our APIs support both Android and iOS.
+This is an official support channel, but our APIs support both Android and iOS.

 ### Screenshots